ClifHouck/unified/README.md

 $ mage buildExamples
 ```

-# UniFi API Key Instructions
-Learn how to generate an API key from [UniFi's offcial documentation](https://help.ui.com/hc/en-us/articles/30076656117655-Getting-Started-with-the-Official-UniFi-API).
-Network and Protect are "Local Applications".

->[!WARNING]
->Your API key is a sensitive secret!
-Please keep it securely stored.
->It gives *FULL* API access to your UniFi applications.
-If you need to revoke
->an API key navigate to your UniFi application and go to your Admin user:
->Settings -> Admins & User -> Select Admin account associated with the API key -> Click on API Key -> Remove.

-You can always generate a new API key if necessary.

 # Project Roadmap

 Full Protect API support is planned in short order.
 After the initial versioned